ajayD1345/Sock_Shop_Microservices_App/README.md

 - Prometues-stack: for monitoring the services.

 - eck-stack: for logging.
+  ## to get the steps to know how to execute this projest go to the .github and read the readme  for a better understanding.

 # Prerequicite
  Before you start with this project you must have;